pydantic/pydantic/docs/concepts/forward_annotations.md

 #> a=1
 ```

+As shown in the following sections, forward annotations are useful when you want to reference
+a type that is not yet defined in your code.

-The internal logic to resolve forward annotations is described in details in [this section](../internals/annotations_resolving.md).
+The internal logic to resolve forward annotations is described in detail in [this section](../internals/resolving_annotations.md).

 ## Self-referencing (or "Recursive") Models

 Models with self-referencing fields are also supported.
-They will be resolved during model creation.
+These annotations will be resolved during model creation.

-Within the model, can either add the `from __future__ import annotations` import or wrap the annotation
+Within the model, you can either add the `from __future__ import annotations` import or wrap the annotation
-into a string:
+in a string:

 ```py
 from typing import Optional